RocketChat/Rocket.Chat.Ansible/README.md

     Or, deploy your own SSL certs!

 - __Optional automatic upgrades:__
-    If a new version of [Rocket.Chat](http://rocket.chat) is released, or if you want to follow development for testing purposes, simply update the `rocket_chat_build_version` to whichever release/branch you wish to deploy, set `rocket_chat_automatic_upgrades` to `True` and let this role do the rest!
+    If a new version of [Rocket.Chat](http://rocket.chat) is released, or if you want to follow development for testing purposes, simply update the `rocket_chat_build_version` to whichever release/branch you wish to deploy, set `rocket_chat_automatic_upgrades` to `true` and let this role do the rest!
     If there's a change to the code deployed to your [Rocket.Chat](http://rocket.chat) server (either because of a remote change on the branch you're following, or because you set a new release to fetch), this role will handle the upgrade and redeployment of the [Rocket.Chat](http://rocket.chat) service, keeping your data in tact.
 	_Note: Although this functionality has been written, there is [currently a bug in Ansible 1.8 onwards](https://github.com/ansible/ansible/issues/13182) (since fixed in 2.0) that will cause this to fail.
 As such, the current handler that takes care of this has been commented out, until the release of Ansible 2.0 (soon!)_